afunnydev/tinysociety/content/articles/2018-06-28-what-to-look-for-in-a-tiny-house-plan.md

 Another route to consider is engaging the help of a university architectural student.
 Your Tiny House could become someone's quarter final project, or the start of her portfolio.
 And the fact that the project would be overseen by the student's professor reduces much of the risk of working with an inexperienced designer.

+Before you make all your plans final, create an online visual of your tiny house so you can really [experience design](https://www.designrush.com/agency/ui-ux-design) and decide wether or not you like it.

 ## Summary

 Choosing a Tiny House design is one of the first big steps on the road to acquiring your own Tiny House.
 It's also one of the most fun and exciting steps.
 This is your chance to envision your future home and all of its possibilities before it takes form in the real world.